GaryOderNichts/udpih/docs/setup-linux.md

 ## Running the UDPIH gadget

-> :information_source: You need to insert the module again after rebooting the device.
+Start your device and leave it running for the duration of the exploit.
+You will leave the device on for all attempts at getting the timing right.

 Run the command below to insert the kernel module into the kernel:
 ```bash
 sudo insmod udpih.ko
 ```

 The device is now ready to be used for udpih.

+> :information_source: If you reboot your udpih device, you will need to load the kernel module again with the above command.

 Continue with ["Booting the recovery_menu"](../README.md#booting-the-recovery_menu).